This chilli coconut prawn recipe is so easy you’ll probably add it your weekly repertoire!

-If you need inspiration for dinner this week, this coconut and chilli prawn recipe I learned in a cooking class in Fiji will do the trick and it is so simple to make at home.
+I learned how to make these coconut chilli prawns at a cooking class in Fiji and it is so simple to make at home.

-I’m not much of a fly and flop sort of person on holiday.
+I’m not much of a “fly and flop” sort of person on holiday.
 I get bored easily and I think that’s why I love blogging so much – it makes me get out and do and try things on the pretext of needing to write new material, otherwise I’d probably lie in bed and poodle about on Facebook never seeing anything.

 And so it was that I found myself booked in for a cooking lesson at the Outrigger Fiji Beach Resort on Fiji’s Coral Coast with executive chef Shailesh Naidu and his very able assistant Priya Darshani.
 Both are local kids turned pro chefs and Shailesh is an inspiration, as president of the Fiji Chef’s Association he has started a mentoring programme to encourage local kids into cooking.

 Fijian chilli, lime & coconut prawns recipe

-Kaffir lime leaves
+- Kaffir lime leaves (optional)

-150ml coconut milk
+- 150ml coconut milk

-15gm chilli jam (quarter cup maybe?
+- 15gm chilli jam (quarter cup maybe?
 Add this to taste.
 Sweet chilli sauce can also work, but it will make the dish very sweet.
-I now combine a little chilli with sweet chilli to suit my taste)
+I now combine a little hot chilli with sweet chilli to suit my taste)

-5gm garlic paste (it looked like about a tbs to me)
+- 5gm garlic paste (it looked like about a tbs to me)

-salt & pepper to taste
+- salt & pepper to taste

-Add chilli jam followed by the coconut milk, tear the lime leaves and throw in
+- Add chilli jam followed by the coconut milk, tear the lime leaves and throw in

 Serve with rice (I love the crunch of brown rice).
 I also wilt spinach leaves over them in the pan to add some veggies!